-Righteous people (tzaddikim) build their lives on firm foundations.
+Righteous people (tzadikim) build their lives on firm foundations.
 They are like a house that is designed to endure.
-Even when they encounter a setback they do not lose their confidence and their trust in Hashem.
+Even when they encounter a setback, they do not lose their confidence and their trust in Hashem.
 In contrast, the wicked (resha’im) have built their lives on superficialities.
 When their facades collapse, such people themselves become buried under the ruins.

 What happens to resha’im is described as being “overthrown,” representing an utter catastrophe, a reversal of all their hopes and achievements.
-The tzaddikim, even if they should deserve punishment, can be sure that their solid basis in existence will be untouched.
+In contrast, the tzadikim, even if they should deserve punishment, can be sure that their solid basis in existence will be untouched.

 (3) When God punishes Yisrael, however, their fall is temporary.
 Eventually, they rise again, as it says, “Don’t rejoice over me, my enemy.
 Although I have fallen, I will rise again.
 Though I sit in the darkness, Hashem is a light unto me!”
 (Michah 7:8).